IlianPihlajamaa/DNN/README.md

 The model requires 68 input parameters.
  - the first 64 are the discretised structure factors on the grid given by "k_array.txt" which resides in the Data folders.
- - the 65th input parameter is 1/order, where order is the last level of GMCT that is taken into account
+ - the 65th input parameter is 1/order, where order is the last level of GMCT that is taken into account.
- - the 66th input parameter is the number density
+ - the 66th input parameter is the number density.
- - the 67th input parameter is log10(t)
+ - the 67th input parameter is log10(t).
  - the 68th input parameter is k, not necessarily on the grid at which the structure factor was sampled.

  It outputs the intermediate scattering function F(k, t).